suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ## Datagram considerations {#datagrams}

-MoQ objects can be transmitted as datagrams, if the datagram transmission option has been validated during the subscribe or publish transaction.
+MoQ objects can be transmitted as QUIC datagrams, if the datagram transmission option has been validated during the subscribe or publish transaction.
+Such a option is chosen for non-relaible media delivery scenarios.

 When sent as datagrams, the object is split into a set of fragments.
 Each fragment is sent as a separate datagram.
 The fragment header contains enough information to enable reassembly.
 If the complete set of fragments is not received in a reasonable time, the whole object shall be considered lost.

-QUIC does not guarantee the reliable delivery of datagrams.
-Nodes SHOULD only opt to send fragments as datagrams if they can implement a reliable delivery mechanism, such as using QUIC acknowledgements to infer whether the QUIC packet containing the datagram frame was acknowledged or is considered lost, and resending lost fragments as appropriate.

-Some WebTransport stacks do not guarantee that datagrams acknowledged at the QUIC level are actually delivered through the WebTransport Datagram API.
-MoQ nodes using such stacks MUST NOT enable transmission of objects as datagrams.

 ### Fragment Message